yizhang82/yizhang82.github.io/_drafts/wsl2-setup.md

 docker: Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?.
 ```

-Given that there is no systemd installed, docker doesn't know how to automatically launch docker daemon.
+This is because there is no systemd installed.
+As a result docker doesn't know how to automatically launch docker daemon.
 You can still do it in the good old system-V style:

 ```
 sudo service docker start